CtrlK

 Completeness

-Clearly answers both 'what' (orchestrate a configurable multi-member CLI planning council to produce, anonymize, judge, and merge plans) and 'when' (explicit 'Use when you need a robust, bias-resistant planning workflow, structured JSON outputs, retries, and failure handling across multiple CLI agents').
+Clearly answers both what ('orchestrate a configurable, multi-member CLI planning council to produce independent implementation plans, anonymize and randomize them, then judge and merge into one final plan') and when ('Use when you need a robust, bias-resistant planning workflow, structured JSON outputs, retries, and failure handling across multiple CLI agents').

 3 / 3